koii-network/docs/quickstart/hello-world/introduction.md

 We accomplish all these by utilizing ** Koii nodes.**

-## ...What is a Node?
+## What is a Node?

-Nodes are **people**, not computers.
-They are volunteers, **incentivized by Koii tokens** that run your application on their own machines.
+Nodes are people using their computers to create a world-wide network of servers.
+You can pay them with <Tooltip text="KOII"/> in order to incentivize them to run your application on their own machines.

-You can interact with them in your code, by using the [Koii SDK](/develop/koii-software-toolkit-sdk/what-is-the-koii-sdk).
+You can interact with them in your code, by using the <Tooltip text="Koii SDK"/>.

 ```js
 Node : {